Key Takeaways

 The Ideal Timeline

-One week before the wedding is generally the sweet spot for most men.
+3-7 days before the wedding is generally the sweet spot for most men.
 This timing allows the haircut to settle and look natural rather than just-cut fresh, any minor adjustments to be made if needed, time for any skin irritation from shaving or edging to heal, and you to get comfortable with the style.

 Adjustments by Hair Type